fruminski/bc13_w9_project-backend-score/README.md

 ## Running Tests

-As a group, we made several tests to make sure the code we wrote was running the way we wanted it to
+As a group, we made several tests to make sure the code we wrote was running the way we wanted it to.
+By using Jest, Supertest and also React test libraby, we were able to see if it was running successuly or not.

 To run tests, run the following command